Elfi91/Exercise_Dictionary-List/README.md

 # DICTIONARY EXERCISES

 ## Exercise 2.1: Creation and Access
-Objective: Create dictionaries and access values.
+Goal: Create dictionaries and access values.

 Instructions:
-- Create a dictionary named config with the following pairs: "host": "192.168.1.1" "port": 8080 "ssl": True "timeout": 30
+- Create a dictionary named config with the following pairs:
+    "host": "192.168.1.1"
+    "port": 8080
+    "ssl": True
+    "timeout": 30
 - Print the value of "host"
 - Modify "port" to 443
 - Add a new key "protocol" with value "https"